-Update January 20, 2018: My team is hiring a Software Developer!
+Update May 1, 2018: My team is hiring a Software Developer! (posting soon)

 In 2017 I started developing software and doing industrial research for a late-stage startup that makes software for power utilities.
 Let me tell you about my job at Copperleaf and give you a few reasons to apply here.

 Power utilities manage enormous quantities of Assets, from pipes and power poles to turbine generators and nuclear reactors.
 Naturally, there are risks associated with the Assets as they age, and there are limited resources that can be used to maintain and replace them.
 Copperleaf’s main product, C55, is based on the ISO 55000 standard for asset management.
 It layers prescriptive analytics for prioritizing spend on top of a sophisticated application for managing a utility’s population of Assets and the Investments employed to maintain it.

 We sign multi-million dollar deals with our customers, and our software transforms the way they make decisions.

 Company culture, exciting growth, and technical challenges defined 2017 at Copperleaf.